MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-If we run our test now\...

 <img src="./images/defi-handler-redeem-collateral/defi-handler-redeem-collateral6.png" alt="defi-handler-redeem-collateral6" />

 ## Create the mint handler

-In the last lesson our stateful fuzz tests were looking great, _but_ the validity of our tests was a little questionable because we haven't configured a way to mint any DSC during our tests.
+The validity of our tests was a little questionable because we haven't configured a way to mint any DSC during our tests.
 Because our totalSupply was always zero, changes to our collateral value were never going to violate our invariant.

-Let's change that now by writing a mintDsc function for our Handler.

 ```solidity
 function mintDsc(uint256 amount) public {}